Kamal-Singh22/Maximum-Product-of-Word-Lengths/README.md

 For each unique pair, check compatibility and calculate the product of lengths if valid.

-Update maxProduct with the maximum.
+Update maxProduct with the maximum.....